What Can You Do When An Internet Outage Occurs?

 Internet Outages Are Not Just An Issue For Home Internet Users

 Internet outages and ‘black outs’ don’t just effect home users.
 They can happen on a much wider scale, causing issues across a state or the country.
 For example, in 2007 a major San Francisco data center lost power.
 Thus taking down big named websites like Craigslist, LiveJournal, Yelp, Adbrite and many more.
 What was deemed to be one of the most reliable servers in the United States, simply stopped working.
 What made things worse was that the back up power generators also failed.
 Though power was only out for about 45 minutes (a lifetime in this day and age), websites were not fully visible and functional until hours later.
 Hundreds of thousands of visitors simply expecting the sites to work were left with error messages.
 This resulted in huge losses of business and revenue.
+In order to avoid these incidents, provide a reliable back up portable generator like the best predator generator 2000 for an outstanding and an efficient power back up.

 Internet Outages Can Happen To Anyone, Anytime, Anywhere